wenboji/PredictiveAnalysis/MIDTERM PREPARE.md

 > hard to decide the rule for determining outliers.
 >
 - Explain the concerns and benefits of imputing.
 Suggest alternatives for binning and why they might be used.
-> Imputing may bring positive outcome but not always, Logistic regression:
+> Imputing may bring positive outcome but not always Logistic regression:

 - Know what a sigmoid function is used for and what it looks like.
 Be able to draw it.